After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Often, male and female sex workers are approached in public squares (they cannot solicit customers) and do their “work” in nearby parks.
 At massage parlors or nightclubs, customers inform employees of their desires, and proprietresses discreetly inquire if the customers want a “private scenario”… and transactions occur.
 There are 200 websites with menus of prostitution services.

-On the topic of sex webpages, many gay guys are familiar with the multitude of gay porn sites in Czechia, which became legal in 1993.
+On the topic of sex webpages, many gay guys are familiar with the multitude of gay porn sites in Czechia.
 (Homosexuality was legalized in 1962, and the age of consent is 15.
-Despite calling itself a "Land of Freedom", the USA didn't legalize it until 2003).
+Despite calling itself a "Land of Freedom", the USA didn't legalize it until 41 years later in 2003).

 Czechia has one of the highest quantities of gay porn actors per capita of any nation in the world.
 Ads for “adult entertainment actors” appear publicly on online Job Portals as legitimate careers.
 Czechs are not bothered by homosexuality or bisexuality.